-Home Flipbooks Index of Barns The Barn Story Barns by Region Barns by Type Wedding Barns Meet & Eat Museums Books about barns 3D Models
+Home Flipbooks Index of Barns Barns by Region Barns by Type Museums The Barn Story Books about barns

 web counter

-Unthank Hall Cruck Barn,
+Unthank Hall Cruck Barn, Derbyshire

 The cruck barn at Unthank Hall is one of the most complete that I was able to visit in the South Yorkshire/North Derbyshire area.
 It is described by B. Bunker in her book “Cruck Buildings”.
 Although it is unlikely to be as old as she suggests, it is still a venerable building.

 Like most of the barns in this area it was encased in stone but originally it had timber-framed walls and parts of the timber wall plate still survive.
 It has five pairs of trusses with tie and collar beams and a yoke carrying the ridge pole.
-It has a single purlin on each side and the original doors remain on one side.
+It has a single purlin on each side and the original doors on one side.